SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

     // juice

-The syntax used in the examples above marks the enumeration as conforming to the ``CaseIterable`` protocol.
+The syntax used in the examples above marks the enumeration as conforming to the `CaseIterable <//apple_ref/swift/fake/CaseIterable>`_ protocol.
 For information about protocols, see :doc:`Protocols`.

 .. _Enumerations_AssociatedValues: